Monday, 24 March 2025

 SPECIAL FEATURES:

-It is exhilarating to know that the Sivalinga with its Yonipitha rising to a height of 22 ft. is one of the tallest and grandest in the world.
-The huge Yonipitha made of a single block of stone broke into two pieces when a large size stone from the ceiling fell down on it.
-Thus, the temple remained with a broken Yonipitha and ceiling open to the sky for centuries, Later on, the Yonipitha was meticulously joined together and the opening of the ceiling was covered with a fiberglass sheet decorated with an inverted lotus flower which is exactly alike the original architecture remains of the roof.
+It is exhilarating to know that the Sivalinga, with its Yonipitha rising to a height of 22 ft., is one of the tallest and grandest in the world.
+The huge Yonipitha made of a single block of stone broke into two pieces when a large stone from the ceiling fell down on it.
+Thus, the temple remained with a broken Yonipitha and a ceiling open to the sky for centuries.
+Later on, the Yonipitha was meticulously joined together, and the opening of the ceiling was covered with a fiberglass sheet decorated with an inverted lotus flower, which is exactly like the original architecture remains of the roof.

-The temple survives with a ramp on its back side which was used for the transportation of large size stones to raise the height of the temple during construction.
-Nowhere else in the world, ancient building technology of lifting large-size stone architecture members to the top of the structure is extant.
-The fact that how the builders of the temple raised stone as large as 35 x 5 x 5 ft. and weighed about 70 tonnes to the temple top could have remained a mystery had this ramp was not in existence.
+The temple survives with a ramp on its back side, which was used for the transportation of large stones to raise the height of the temple during construction.
+Nowhere else in the world, ancient building technology of lifting large-sized stone architecture members to the top of the structure is extant.
+The fact that the builders of the temple raised stone as large as 35 x 5 x 5 ft. and weighed about 70 tonnes to the temple top could have remained a mystery had this ramp not in existence.

 Ramp

 The process of construction of the temple was at its peak when it was abandoned, which is a subject of research.
 A bird's eye view of the site will tell that the temple remained incomplete.
 The workers stopped working midway.
 The stones quarried in different stages of completion are lying scattered at the site.
-Semi-carved architectural members are located in close vicinity of the temple, and the ramp is still in place, all this points and supports the notion that the project was not completed.
-Everything came to a standstill and the construction was never resumed But for the conservation taken up by the Archaeological Survey of India.
-The presence of ramp engraving on the rock and the grand Sivalinga Enshrined the sanctum making it an unsurpassed heritage of mankind.
+Semi-carved architectural members are located in the close vicinity of the temple, and the ramp is still in place; all these points support the notion that the project was not completed.
+Everything came to a standstill, and the construction was never resumed But for the conservation taken up by the Archaeological Survey of India.
+The presence of ramp engraving on the rock and the grand Sivalinga enshrined in the sanctum makes it an unsurpassed heritage of mankind.

 Inscription- the name of the sculptor